-First, we’ll give you some tips for appetite suppression and control, if that seems like the way to go.
+First, we’ll give you some tips for appetite suppression and control.
 If you want to eat less, consider some of these tips.

 There are two primary benefits of eating smaller meals closer together.

-First, you’ll feel more satiated throughout the day.
+First, they can help you feel more satiated (feeling of full / satisfied) throughout the day.
 This is important because the more satiated you feel, the less likely you will feel tempted to eat something you shouldn’t.

 Sometimes it’s just a lot easier to have a protein shake at work instead of making that healthy salad you saw one time on Pinterest.